 Professional Standards is responsible for the oversight of training for our employees; development of General and Operational orders, and ensures compliance with legal mandates.
 Enhancing community relations, communications, and outreach are central components as the department's internet site, Probation news, social media posts, press releases, and general inquiries are handled by PS employees.
 Community engagements, events, interns, and volunteers, are managed, coordinated and facilitated through Professional Standards with an emphasis of educating Probation's impactful role in the community.

 Employee Relations is responsible for the recruitment of new hires and processing sworn candidates to hire through completion of a thorough POST background investigation.
-Upon hire, all Probation Aides, Probation Assistants, and Deputy Probation Officers attend a six-week paid academy.
+Upon hire, all Probation Aides, Assistant Probation Officers, and Deputy Probation Officers attend an eight-week paid academy.
 All personnel related matters, such as hiring, promotions, assignment transfers, retirements and employee support are managed within this unit.
 Further, property control, fleet, and fixed assets are key components which are accounted for and monitored.

 Administrative Professionals, who are embedded within each of the divisions, are responsible for administrative guidance and support to Administrative, Juvenile and Adult Operations.
 Administrative Professionals are essential to Probation's operations and hold great responsibilities within the department.
 Administrative Professionals research and respond to Public Records Act requests; develop programs related to the submission of grant proposals and applications; prepare memorandums highlighting division impacts and operations; manage Probation facilities; assist in preparation of presentations for stakeholders and the community, and provide critical data analysis as a few examples.

 Communications and Community Engagement

 outreach branch of the Probation Department and is responsible for

 strengthening positive relationships with the public through community

 engagement, Probation News distributions, the media, the department internet